DeanLight/spannerlib/tutorials/Advanced usage.md

 Notice the changes in the term_graph's structure!

-#### Now we will show a more advanced optimization pass, but this time we won't implement it.
+### Optimization Example: Overlapping Rules

+Another optimization example, this time without an implementation.
-The optimization will do the following:
+It does the following:
-1. find overlapping structure of rules.
+1. Finds overlapping structure of rules.
-2. than it will merge the overlapping structure and add it to the term graph.
+2. Merges the overlapping structure and adds it to the term graph.

-this example is described in detail in the [readme file](long_readme.md).
+This example is described in detail in the [readme file](https://github.com/DeanLight/spanner_workbench/blob/master/long_readme.md).

-We will show a pseudo implementation of this pass:
+Here's a pseudo implementation of this pass:

 - get all the registered rules by using ```term_graph.get_all_rules```.
 - find overlapping structure between rules  (this step can be implemented in many different ways).